What to Know Before You Buy a Historic Home

 3) Higher property values.

-There’s a high likelihood of substantial return on your investment.
+There’s a high likelihood of a substantial return on your investment.
 Historic districts regularly maintain high property values.

 4) The beauty of a historical district.